bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Caching with Rails: An Overview
+Caching with Quails: An Overview
 ===============================

-This guide is an introduction to speeding up your Rails application with caching.
+This guide is an introduction to speeding up your Quails application with caching.

 Caching means to store content generated during the request-response cycle and to reuse it when responding to similar requests.